awolski/awolski.github.io/_books/atomic-habits.md

 Success is the product of daily habits - not once-in-a-lifetime transformations.

-Your outcomes are a lagging mesure of your habits.
+Your outcomes are a lagging measure of your habits.
 Your net worth is a lagging measure of your financial habits.
 Your weight is a lagging measure of your eating habits.
 Your knowledge is a lagging measure of your learning habits.
 Your clutter is a lagging measure of your cleaning habits.
 You get what you repeat.

 Your habits need to perist long enough to break through this plateau (the _Plateau of Latent Potential_).